Julie Ertz: Personal life

-In popular culture

-Video games

 Ertz was featured along with her national teammates in the EA Sports' FIFA video game series in FIFA 16, the first time women players were included in the game and has been included in every EA Sports FIFA title since.

-Ticker Tape Parade and White House honor

-Following the United States' win at the 2015 FIFA Women's World Cup, Ertz and her teammates became the first women's sports team to be honored with a Ticker tape parade in New York City.
+Following the United States' win at the 2015 FIFA Women's World Cup, Ertz and her teammates became the first women's sports team to be honored with a ticker-tape parade in New York City.
 Each player received a key to the city from Mayor Bill de Blasio.
 In October of the same year, the team was honored by President Barack Obama at the White House.